Mudassir45/ReFungibleTokens-DeFi/README.md

 # ReFungibleTokens-DeFi
 Creating Non Fungible Tokens and using it as Re Fungible Tokens.
-NFT Tokens are now being used more in DeFi space as an Asset [www.google.com](Google) with this link
+NFT Tokens are now being used more in DeFi space as an Asset.

 ### Project Workflow:
 - Creating ICO of Re Fungible Tokens.